RosscoIMF/S.P.R.I.N.G./README.md

 The primary goal of this app is to reverse-engineer a spring by calculating its potential energy at various levels of displacement (compression).
 It also computes key parameters to help you better understand the spring’s performance in an air rifle.

-How to Use the App: Step-by-Step Instructions
+How to Use the App:

 Overview: